A Commitment to Academic Excellence

 - The California School of Professional Psychology (CSPP) was among the first school of its kind to offer doctoral training in the practice of psychology.
 It was the first school to offer a doctorate in consulting psychology, the first PsyD degree in couples and family therapy and is among a very few institutions in the country to offer a postdoctoral masters of science in clinical psychopharmacology.
 CSPP was the first US school to offer a PsyD degree in Hong Kong, as well as a masters in clinical psychology in Tokyo, integrating a Western model of psychology with Asian culture and values.

-- The Hufstedler School of Education’s (HSOE) was the first school in California to offer the accelerated early completion option (ECO) for teacher preparation.
+- The California School of Education (CSOE) was the first school in California to offer the accelerated early completion option (ECO) for teacher preparation.

 - The California School of Forensic Studies (CSFS) is among a small number of schools in the country that is training professionals for a variety of careers at the intersection of law, psychology and corrections.

-- The Alliant School of Management (ASM) launched the NAFTA MBA (an MBA program focused specifically on the interaction of NAFTA countries—USA, Mexico and Canada), and offers unique joint degree programs combining management with organizational psychology.
+- The California School of Management & Leadership (CSML) launched the NAFTA MBA (an MBA program focused specifically on the interaction of NAFTA countries—USA, Mexico, and Canada), and offers unique joint degree programs combining management with organizational psychology.

 While each Alliant school takes pride in its own history of innovation, all of Alliant’s schools share four core commitments which we refer to as the “Four Pillars” of our mission: